Nordica 20: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "... best features: The springy sheer and rounded stern on both the Nordica and Halman give them a salty look.
 Worst features: [They] have relatively small cockpits; more than two occupants would constitute a crowd.
 Perhaps that is just as well, since buoyancy aft is limited by the pinched stern; more than two occupants would push the stern down, upsetting the natural trim of the hull.
 Consequently the extra two berths are pretty much usable only for stowage or in harbor."